Jirawittn/problem2/README.md

-My Personal web site is at https://jirawittn.github.io/ and its index.html is at https://github.com/Jirawittn/jirawittn.github.io , My Profile web site is at https://jirawittn.github.io/profile/ and index.html is at https://github.com/Jirawittn/profile
+My Personal web site is at https://jirawittn.github.io/ and its index.html is at https://github.com/Jirawittn/jirawittn.github.io , My problem2 web site is at https://jirawittn.github.io/problem2/ and index.html is at https://github.com/Jirawittn/problem2